Gates are Finally Open.

 Right now, Eat Jam Camp is like a Kebbi Williams solo: “I don’t know where this is going, but I can’t wait to find out.”

-So if all you really need is live music, good food, and a tent, you’re not alone.
+If you’re jam-curious, jam-literate, or jam-feral: you’re among friends here.
+If all you really need is live music, good food, and a tent, you’re not alone.

 See you out there.
 And have a great set.